Marvell to buy chip startup Celestial AI for $3.25 billion to boost networking portfolio

 Under the terms of the deal, Celestial AI will receive $1 billion in cash and 27.2 million shares of Marvell common stock, having a value of $2.25 billion.

-Marvell said it expects to see meaningful revenue contributions from Celestial AI to begin in the second half of fiscal 2028, reaching $500 million in annualized run rate in the fourth quarter of fiscal 2028 and doubling to a $1 billion dollar run rate by the fourth quarter of fiscal 2029.
+Marvell said it expects to see meaningful revenue contributions from Celestial AI beginning in the second half of fiscal 2028, reaching $500 million in annualized run rate in the fourth quarter of fiscal 2028 and doubling to a run rate of $1 billion by the fourth quarter of fiscal 2029.

+The deal is expected to close in the first quarter of calendar year 2026.

+Related to the Celestial acquisition, Marvell issued a warrant to Amazon for its stock.
+The agreement allows Amazon to buy Marvell shares based on the cloud computing giant’s purchase of photonic fabric products through the end of 2030.